doctrine/orientdb-odm/README.md

-# Congow\OrientDB PHP Library
+# OrientDB PHP Library

 ## What's Congow\Orient?

 A set of tools to use and manage any Congow\OrientDB instance from PHP.

-Congow\Orient includes:
+Orient includes:

 * the HTTP protocol binding
 * the query builder
 * the data mapper ( Object Graph Mapper )

-If you don't know Congow\OrientDB here are few resources:
+If you don't know OrientDB here are few resources:

 Homepage: http://www.orientechnologies.com/
 Documentation: http://code.google.com/p/orient | http://www.odino.org/tags?tag=orient